 The Caloundra RSL Sub-Branch with assistance from Sunshine Coast Council are proposing to install two bronze World War II statues in an existing garden bed at Kings Beach to recognise the role our Caloundra Region played during the World Wars.

-The Caloundra RSL Sub-Branch and Council invite the community to have your say on the proposed location of two bronze statues.
+The Caloundra RSL Sub-Branch and Council invited the community to have their say on the proposed location of two bronze statues.
 Click on the poll below.

 The proposed location for the statues is within an existing garden area at Kings Beach.
 This adjoins a main pedestrian thoroughfare.
 The installation of the statues involve the removal of the existing tree and landscaping.
 New landscaping will be planted with the statues.
 View the proposed location below.

 Following the consultation period, Council will liaise with Caloundra RSL Sub-Branch to gather results.
 We will continue to collaborate towards finalising the approval process to allow for the installation of each statue.

 The purpose of this artwork project is to recognise the significant role that the Caloundra region played during both of the World Wars.
 In particular the use of Kings Beach as a parade ground during WWII.

 Our vision for the artwork is to help tell a story of our local history for local residents and visitors.
 Additionally, the statues will honour the veterans and citizens of this region.